If you are in business or planning to start one, you should know the single most powerful marketing tool.

 - A website is still your single most powerful marketing tool for business or a profession.
 Social Media, Billboards and print materials are helpful marketing tools for lead generation.

-- There is a big difference between a website and a website DONE RIGHT.
+- There is a big difference between a website and an OPTIMIZED website .
 Do-it-yourself websites or websites without proper and thorough SEO applications will most likely never rank.

 - Strong visibility and searchability are key.
 Ranking for high search volume keywords in Google is very important if we want to steadily grow as a business.